lyra/rest-api-server-examples/README.md

-# rest-api-server-examples
-REST API server using Sprint Boot this server is used for mobile payment integration
+# Lyra Rest API Server Examples

+This aim of this repository is to present several examples of Lyra Rest API Server.

+That will be enriched very soon :)